Hosokawa Gracia: In historical fiction

 Gracia frequently appears as a character in Japanese historical fiction, both novels and drama.
 One website lists her as a character in over 40 stage dramas, movies, TV dramas, etc., from 1887 to 2006.
 She is also frequently referred to in popular writing or talks on the history of the period.
 Ayako Miura's novel Hosokawa Garasha Fujin (English title: Lady Gracia: a Samurai Wife's Love, Strife and Faith) follows history fairly closely.

-James Clavell used Gracia as the model for the character of Mariko Toda in his novel Shōgun.
+James Clavell used Gracia as the model for the character of Mariko Toda in his 1975 novel Shōgun.
 Additionally Clavell gave the Japanese wife of Vasco Rodrigues (whose Japanese name was Nyan-nyan) the baptismal name Gracia.
-This book was later adapted for television as a miniseries in 1980 where Mariko was portrayed by Japanese actress Yoko Shimada, who had previously portrayed Gracia in the 1978 Japanese Taiga Drama series Ōgon no Hibi.
+This book was adapted for television as a miniseries in 1980 where Mariko was portrayed by Japanese actress Yoko Shimada, who had previously portrayed Gracia in the 1978 Japanese Taiga Drama series Ōgon no Hibi.
 Elements of Mariko's story follow Gracia's quite closely, although the manner of her death is different (Mariko threatens to commit suicide if she is not allowed to leave Osaka Castle and is then killed in a raid on her compound, thereby her death served the original purpose as her threatened suicide, enraging the other hostages) and the two characters do not fundamentally have anything in common.
-In the second adaptation from 2024, Toda Mariko is played by Anna Sawai.
+In the second television adaptation from 2024, Toda Mariko is played by Anna Sawai.